wwwtank/aspose/README.md

 ## Kubernetes NGINX+ Wordpress + Postgres + Persistent Volumes
+Remarks:
+- There are two implementations: Minikube on Windows10 and Microk8s on Ubuntu 20.04
-Remark: Starting with MYSQL, wordpress is needed to change the internal MYSQL requests  to POSTGRESS ones by plugin.
+- Starting with MYSQL, wordpress is needed to change the internal MYSQL requests  to POSTGRESS ones by plugin.

 ### Installation:
 1) Install MicroK8s cluster